AfraSaleh/ALULA/README.md

 # ALULA

 - Content
-### This project is represet responsive design of Front-end side of a project about alula city in north-western Saudi Arabia.
+### This project is represent responsive design of Front-end side of a project about alula city in north-western Saudi Arabia.
 ### was build using :
 1- Html
 2- CSS